machinetranslate/machinetranslate.org/workflows/interactive-machine-translation.md

 ## TODO

 - If possible, get stats on efficiency of IMT vs PE
-- If possible, include a diagram
+- If possible, include a screenshot